GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Real World Robot Setting

-To rigorously evaluate our proposed method, we have designed a comprehensive benchmark suite of six manipulation tasks.
-This benchmark is intentionally structured to span a wide spectrum of complexities, comprising two short-horizon tasks, two middle-horizon tasks and two long-horizon tasks.
-This design allows us to assess the agent's capabilities in both fundamental visuomotor control and extended, multi-stage decision-making.
-The short-horizon tasks primarily test for precise, reactive manipulation, while the long-horizon tasks challenge the agent's ability to plan over extended periods and robustly execute sequential sub-goals.
+Our experimental platform consists of both single-arm and dual-arm real-world robotic systems.
+The single-arm setup is centered around a 7-DoF Franka Research 3 robotic arm equipped with a UMI gripper~\citep{chi2024universal} for versatile object manipulation.
+The dual-arm setup uses an AgileX PiperX bimanual robot, where each arm is independently actuated and equipped with a parallel-jaw gripper, enabling coordinated bimanual manipulation.

+For visual perception, a RealSense D435 RGB-D camera is statically mounted in a third-person viewpoint overlooking the workspace, capturing images at a resolution of $640\times480$.
+For the single-arm system, expert demonstrations are collected via teleoperation using a 6-DoF 3D mouse, adapted from a publicly available implementation\footnote[1]{https://github.com/UT-Austin-RPL/deoxys\_control} .
+For the dual-arm system, demonstrations are collected using a Pico-based teleoperation interface, which allows an operator to simultaneously control both arms in Cartesian space.

+The robot control loop runs at 20~Hz, obtained by down-sampling from the native 100~Hz controller to balance temporal smoothness and data efficiency.
+The action space is defined in SE(3), where each action is a 7-dimensional vector specifying an absolute target end-effector pose, consisting of a 3D Cartesian position and a 4D quaternion orientation.

+To rigorously evaluate our method, we design a benchmark suite comprising ten manipulation tasks spanning both single-arm and dual-arm settings.
+The single-arm benchmark includes six tasks, covering short-, middle-, and long-horizon manipulation.
+The dual-arm benchmark contains four tasks that emphasize bimanual coordination and contact-rich interactions.
+Across both settings, tasks are further categorized into short-horizon, middle-horizon, and long-horizon groups, enabling systematic evaluation of fine-grained visuomotor control, multi-stage reasoning, and long-horizon sequential planning.

-For each task, we establish a standardized data collection and evaluation protocol.
-A dataset of 50 expert demonstrations is collected for policy learning.
-Subsequently, the model's performance is quantitatively assessed over 20 independent evaluation trials, each with randomized initial conditions to ensure a robust measure of generalization.
-The specific details and objectives of each task are outlined below:
+For each task, we adopt a unified data collection and evaluation protocol.
+We collect 20 expert demonstration trajectories per task for training.
+During evaluation, each trained policy is tested for 20 independent trials with randomized initial conditions, providing a robust estimate of task success and generalization.
+The detailed task definitions and objectives are described below.

-\textbf{1) Pick up Toy:} The robot must grasp a specific target toy from the tabletop.
+\textbf{1) pick up toy:} The robot must grasp a specific target toy from the tabletop.
 This task tests basic object identification and manipulation.

-\textbf{2) Open Drawer:} The robot is required to interact with an articulated object by approaching a closed drawer and pulling its handle to open it.
+\textbf{2) open drawer:} The robot is required to interact with an articulated object by approaching a closed drawer and pulling its handle to open it.

-\textbf{3) Stack Cubes:} The robot needs to precisely pick up a cube and place it on top of one another.
+\textbf{3) stack cubes:} The robot needs to precisely pick up a cube and place it on top of one another.

-\textbf{4) Put Toy into Basket:} This is a pick-and-place task where the robot must first pick up a specified toy and then deposit it into a nearby basket.
+\textbf{4) put toy into basket:} This is a pick-and-place task where the robot must first pick up a specified toy and then deposit it into a nearby basket.